Giovanni Pierluigi da Palestrina: Biography

-Palestrina was born in the town of Palestrina, near Rome, then part of the Papal States, to Neapolitan parents, Santo and Palma Pierluigi, in 1525, possibly on 3 February.
-His mother died on 16 January 1536, when Palestrina was 10.
+Palestrina was born in the town of Palestrina east of Rome and then part of the Papal States, to Neapolitan parents, Santo and Palma Pierluigi, in 1525, possibly on 3 February.
+His mother died on 16 January 1536, when Palestrina was ten.
 Documents suggest that he first visited Rome in 1537, when he was listed as a chorister at the Basilica of Santa Maria Maggiore, one of the papal basilicas of the Diocese of Rome, which allowed him to learn literature and music.
 In 1540, he moved to Rome, where he studied in the school of the Huguenot Claude Goudimel.
 He also studied with Robin Mallapert and Firmin Lebel.
 He spent most of his career in the city.

 Palestrina came of age as a musician under the influence of the northern European style of polyphony, which owed its dominance in Italy primarily to two influential Netherlandish composers, Guillaume Du Fay and Josquin des Prez, who had spent significant portions of their careers there.
 Italy itself had yet to produce anyone of comparable fame or skill in polyphony.
 Orlando di Lasso, who accompanied Palestrina in his early years, also played an important role in the formation of his style as an adviser.

 From 1544 to 1551, Palestrina was the organist of the Cathedral of St. Agapito, the principal church of his native city.
 In 1551 Pope Julius III (previously the Bishop of Palestrina) appointed Palestrina maestro di cappella or musical director of the Cappella Giulia, (Julian Chapel, in the sense of choir), the choir of the chapter of canons at St. Peter's Basilica.
 Palestrina dedicated to Julius III his first published compositions (1554), a book of Masses.
 It was the first book of Masses by a native composer, since in the Italian states of Palestrina's day, most composers of sacred music were from the Low Countries, France, or Spain.
-In fact the book was modelled on one by Cristóbal de Morales: the woodcut in the front is almost an exact copy of the one from the book by the Spanish composer.
+In fact, the book was modelled on one by Cristóbal de Morales: the woodcut in the front is almost an exact copy of the one from the book by the Spanish composer.

 In 1555, Pope Paul IV ordered that all papal choristers should be clerical.
 As Palestrina married early in life and had four children, he was unable to continue in the chapel as a layman.